Oracle Fusion Redwood

 - The sourcing team creates an Initiative

-- The supplier contact responds to the questionnaire (the internal team may submit a surrogate response if needed)
+(the internal team may submit a surrogate response if needed)

 - The sourcing team reviews and accepts the responses